Predictive inference for travel time on transportation networks: Data analysis

-where \(\hatxi^{(2)}\) is calculated as~\eqref{eq:xi-estimate}, although for the correlation between endpoints of every 3 edge sequence \(\langle e, \tilde e, e'\rangle\), instead of \(\langle e, e'\rangle\).
-For each of (a), (b), (c) and (d) Figure~\ref{fig:comparision-of-prediction-intervals} illustrates the empirical coverage levels (dashed lines coded in accordance with interval types) at the theoretical 95\% levels for each length \(n\), for the 2000 trips of the test data, and the progressive averages (\(n^{-1}\T_{\path}\)) (in gray) for an arbitrary 500 of those trips.
-Less than 43 out of 2000 test trips traveled more than 15 edges, therefore we limit the x-axis of the figure to 15.
+where \(\hatxi^{(2)}\) is calculated as~\eqref{eq:xi-estimate}, although for the correlation between endpoints of every 3 edge sequences \(\langle e, \tilde e, e'\rangle\), instead of \(\langle e, e'\rangle\).
+For each of (a), (b), (c) and (d), Figure~\ref{fig:comparision-of-prediction-intervals} { (bottom left)} illustrates the empirical coverage levels at the theoretical 95\% levels for each length \(n\), for the 2,000 trips of the test data, and the progressive averages (\(n^{-1}\T_{\path}\)) (in grey) for 500 arbitrary selected trips.
+Fewer than 43 out of 2,000 test trips travelled more than 150 edges, therefore we limited the x-axis of the figure to 155. { The average interval width of the prediction intervals (a), (b), (c) and (d) are illustrated in Figure~\ref{fig:comparision-of-prediction-intervals} (bottom right).}

 All intervals and sequences are calculated using the corresponding data in Table~\ref{tb:parameter-estimates}.
-All test trip share the same population intervals, in solid cyan in Figure~\ref{fig:comparision-of-prediction-intervals}.
+All test trips share the same population intervals.
 Prediction sequences~\eqref{eq:prediction-sequence} are constructed for each test trip.
-Empirical coverage is calculated as the average number of trips, in the test data, having their travel time between the given intervals/sequences, at each length \(n\).
+Empirical coverage is calculated as the average number of test trips with travel time between the given intervals/sequences, at each length \(n\).

+Trip-specific sequences (b), (c) and (d) result in tighter intervals than the prediction intervals (a), approximately half as tight. { The tightness of the trip-specific sequences is especially evident for the first 40 edges of the trip.} The empirical coverage level matches the theoretical 95\% level of significance for almost the whole range for all intervals except (c) when setting \(\hatnu =1\), which leads to slightly tighter sequences than (b), where \(\hatnu = 1.30\), but does not attain the required coverage.